Afelipe1599/Afelipe1599/README.md

-### I'm a Systems Engineer in training, with knowledge of
+### I'm a Systems Engineer in training
-programming languages such as Python, Java, C ++,
-SQL, Django in addition to having bases in strategies for software development.
+with knowledge of programming languages such as Python, Java, C ++, SQL, Django in addition to having bases in strategies for software development.
 I have skills to work in a team, compliance with goals, effective communication